 Why?
 After a long flight or an evening of enjoying the local nightlife, a bottle of water is just what your guests need to rehydrate and feel refreshed.
-Similarly, that jolt of caffeine the moment they wake up helps get their day started right.
+Similarly, a jolt of caffeine the moment they wake up helps get their day started right.
 These are simple conveniences you can offer free of charge to make your guests feel pampered, not cheated.

 #5 A little something special

 One of the greatest rules of hospitality is to make your guests feel welcome and special.
 What better way to accomplish this than by treating each one to a little something extra?
-Add a cherry to the top of their experience and they’ll love you for it.
+Add a cherry to the top of their experience, and they’ll love you for it.

-What the average hotel provides: Nothing, usually.
+What the average hotel provides: Usually nothing.

 What guests want: To feel special.
 A plate of homemade cookies, a welcome cocktail, or fresh flowers in the room can do the trick.

 Why?
-In a world where competing hoteliers are trying to undercut one another by cutting back on what they see as unnecessary expenses, the hotels that still invest in life’s simple luxuries for their guests will stand out.
+In a world where competing hoteliers are trying to undercut one another by doing away with what they see as unnecessary expenses, the properties that still invest in life’s simple luxuries for their guests will stand out.
 Dare to be different.
 Offer your guests more than what they expect.